 Hurraw! is another company who believes in the importance of making their all of their products without any palm oil ingredients.

 These are packaged in an eco-friendly, push-up paper tube.

-All of Uncommon Mallee’s products are free palm oil and palm ingredients.
+According to Uncommon Malee, all of their products are free of palm oil and palm ingredients.

 They have lots to say on their website about why they don’t use palm oil.
 It’s titled, ‘Why Palm Oil Free.’

 Also, they highlight a “No Palm Oil” icon along with their “Organic” and “Vegan” imprints.

 - Cucumber Melon

 Simply Eden has confirmed their lip balm flavors are all palm oil free.

 Kiss My Face confirmed this balm is palm oil free.

 How to find lip balm without palm ingredients